mzmaili/DSRegTool/README.md

 - Testing Automatic-Device-Join task scheduler
 - Testing Domain Controller connectivity
 - Testing Service Connection Point (SCP) configuration for both client and domain sides
+- Testing Device Registration endpoints connectivity under system context:
+    - Testing connectivity over winHTTP proxy (considering if domain is bypassed)
+    - Testing connectivity over winInet proxy (considering if domain is bypassed)
+- Testing the following with Federated domain:
+    - Testing MEX endpoint (for Federated domains)
+    - Testing windowstransport endpoints (for Federated domains)
+    - If federated join flow failed, checking sync join flow
+    - Testing OS version if it supports fallback to sync join
+    - Testing fallback to sync join configuration enablement
+- Testing the following with Managed domain / Sync join flow:
     - Testing if the device synced successfully to AAD (for Managed domains)
+    - Testing userCertificate attribute under AD computer object
-- Testing MEX endpoints (for Federated domains)
+    - Testing self-signed certificate validity
-- Testing Internet Connectivity
+    - Testing if the device synced to Azure AD
 - Testing Device Registration Service
-- Test if the device exist on AAD.
+- Test if the device exists on AAD.
 - Test if the device enabled on AAD.
 - Test if the device is not pending on AAD.
+- Testing if device is stale

 #### 4- Verify Service Connection Point (SCP)
 - Testing client-side registry setting